ConEmu/ConEmu.github.io/en/UpdateSpeedup.md

   from `"%1" /p:%3 /qr` to `"%1" /p:%3,adm /qn`.

 Switch `/qn` tells `msiexec` to show no installer interface at all.
-Side effect of this will be disabling ‘Restore points’ creation.
+Side effect of this will be disabled ‘Restore points’ creation.

 Note that `,adm` suffix is required because when no installer interface is shown, no UAC confirmation dialog will be shown too, and if `msiexec`